Llano Estacado: Naming

 The Spanish name Llano Estacado is often interpreted as meaning "Staked Plains", although "stockaded" or "palisaded plains" have also been proposed, in which case the name would derive from the steep escarpments on the eastern, northern, and western periphery of the plains.
 Leatherwood writes that Francisco Coronado and other European explorers described the Mescalero Ridge on the western boundary as resembling "palisades, ramparts, or stockades" of a fort, but does not present the original Spanish.

 In Beyond the Mississippi (1867), Albert D. Richardson, who traversed the region from east to west in October 1859, wrote that "the ancient Mexicans marked a route with stakes over this vast desert, and hence its name."
 Other sources refer to "stakes" used to mark routes on the featureless plain, often meaning piles of stone, bone, and cow dung.
+According to Place Names of New Mexico, others have speculated that "stakes" refers to the yucca plants that dot the plains.

 Leatherwood opines in the Handbook of Texas that such way markers could plausibly explain the origin of the name, but that the "comparison of cliff formations and palisades made by explorers argues more convincingly for the geological origin".
 In his Roadside Geology of Texas, Geologist Darwin Spearing also prefers the geological solution to the etymology: